25 Ways to Stretch Your Food Budget & Make Cheap Healthy meals Between Paydays

 5. Try meatless meals.

-Some options of meatless meals include soup and grilled cheese sandwiches, bruschetta, beans and rice, salads, and loaded baked potatoes.
-These will cost you less since meat isn’t in the recipe.
+Some spending options of meatless food include soup and grilled cheese sandwiches, bruschetta, beans and rice, salads, and loaded baked potatoes.
+These will cost you less budget since meat isn’t in the recipe.

 6. Clip coupons.

 This may seem like a given, but if you can buy an item for less why wouldn’t you?
-Clip those coupons and enjoy your weekly shopping for less cash.
-You can easily get more for your money this way.
+Clip those coupons and enjoy your weekly grocery shopping for spending less cash.
+You can easily spend more for your money this way.

 7. Try freezer meals.